Giving Campaign Updates

-Your Summit Experience: Tell us your thoughts to help shape the visitor experience of the new Pikes Peak Summit Visitor Center.
-This survey looks to gather input on the design of the facilities only and is a separate public input process from the EA.
+Your Summit Experience: You told us your thoughts to help shape the visitor experience of the new Pikes Peak Summit Visitor Center.
+The survey looked to gather input on the design of the facilities only and was a separate public input process from the EA.
 For EA information see below.

 See what people are saying in their survey responses

 October 7, 2015 - Design Concept Presentation - The design options presented are preliminary structural schematics/concepts and site locations only.
 None of the building materials/aesthetics or landscaping have yet been applied.

 At the end of the posted materials, there is an online form for commenting on each of the four design concepts.